 a) Distinctly different Names, Logos, Symbols and Top Management of the Affiliated Laboratory Programs

-AIHA-PAT, LLC and AIHA Registry Programs, LLC are separate legal entities created in November/December 2008 under the laws of the Commonwealth of Virginia.
-The top manager for AIHA-PAT, LLC and the AIHA Registry Programs, LLC is different from the top management of AIHA-LAP, LLC and is the AIHA Director of Operations.
-Proficiency testing decisions are being made by a separate AIHA-PAT, LLC board that is completely independent of the accreditation decision-makers.
+AIHA PAT, LLC and AIHA Registry Programs, LLC are separate legal entities created in November/December 2008 under the laws of the Commonwealth of Virginia.
+The top manager for AIHA PAT, LLC and the AIHA Registry Programs, LLC is different from the top management of AIHA LAP, LLC and is the AIHA Director of Operations.
+Proficiency testing decisions are being made by a separate AIHA PAT, LLC board that is completely independent of the accreditation decision-makers.
 Laboratories are free to use another approved provider for proficiency testing.
-Employees and office space of AIHA-PAT, LLC and AIHA Registry Programs, LLC are contractually leased from AIHA.
-The Data Management System is a resource shared with AIHA-LAP, LLC.
-AIHA-PAT, LLC provides proficiency testing (PT) reports to AIHA-LAP, LLC.
-PT data is only accessible to AIHA-PAT, LLC.
-The staffs of AIHA-PAT, LLC and AIHA Registry Programs, LLC do not have access to accredited laboratory information.
+Employees and office space of AIHA PAT, LLC and AIHA Registry Programs, LLC are contractually leased from AIHA.
+The Data Management System is a resource shared with AIHA LAP, LLC.
+AIHA PAT, LLC provides proficiency testing (PT) reports to AIHA LAP, LLC.
+PT data is only accessible to AIHA PAT, LLC.
+The staff of AIHA PAT, LLC and AIHA Registry Programs, LLC do not have access to accredited laboratory information.

 - Distinct name that includes the AIHA acronym since AIHA is cited in several states and federal regulatory requirements

 - Established and distinct legal identity and tax ID number

 - Group of separate dedicated volunteers and strategic advisors